Shredmetal/Ad_Astra_Tactical/rules/core_rules.md

 - Can only target ships with destroyed PD
 - 66.6% chance to hit (roll 3+ on d6)
 - Max range of 30" because your missile needs to constantly burn reaction mass to manoeuvre in space
-- Scores a crit on hit (roll d6 for component)
+- Scores a point of damage on hit (roll d6 for component)
 - Unable to use if missile bays destroyed
 - Can fire 2 missiles at once, but remember, ships with active PD are completely invulnerable to missiles